andrew/ultimate-awesome/README.md

 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.
-- [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.
 - [awesome-molecular-modeling-and-drug-discovery](https://github.com/wudangt/awesome-molecular-modeling-and-drug-discovery) - A curated list of awesome Molecular Modeling And Drug Discovery 🔥.
 - [awesome-move](https://github.com/xmas7/awesome-move) - Code and content from the Move community.
 - [awesome-mindhacking](https://github.com/yetanotherchris/awesome-mindhacking) - A curated list of mindhacking related resources.